jseverijn3k/django_htmx/README.md

-# Simple webapp to see howfar we can stretch django and htmx before we nee JavaScript.
+# Simple webapp to see howfar we can stretch django and htmx before we need JavaScript.

 The whole gist of teh project is to have stream where you can post your favourite Flickr (www.filckr.com) images.